Search Animal Control Or Services jobs

 Job Requirements and Minimum Qualifications

-Duties may include but are not limited to the following:
+Duties may include but are not limited to the following :

-• Patrol in county vehicle for violations of animal laws; issue citations for violations of applicable regulations, as well as verbal and written warnings.
+• Patrol in a county vehicle for violations of animal laws; issue citations for violations of applicable regulations, as well as verbal and written warnings.

 • Capture abused/neglected, injured, sick, abandoned, dead, or aggressive animals; quarantines animals suspected of being rabid, if needed.